Spain's retail sales slump stretches to three years, hampering recovery

 "Whenever the economy starts breathing, you'll have additional pressure to start cutting the deficit, so we get in to additional austerity and spending will fall.
 It's going to be a choppy ride," Moec said.

-Treasury Minister Cristobal Montoro late on Wednesday announced different deficit targets for Spain's 17 regional governments for the first time, forcing some local authorities to tighten the purse strings more than others.
+Treasury Minister Cristobal Montoro will detail how it intends to break down the regional deficit targets between the 17 autonomous communities later on Wednesday, forcing some local authorities to tighten the purse strings more than others.

-Catalonia will, for example, have a deficit target of 1.58 percent of GDP while the Madrid regional deficit cannot surpass 1.07 percent of its economy.

 STRENGTH ABROAD, WEAKNESS AT HOME